piechartssuck/courses/content/tasks/_index.md

 ### Writing on Slack

 **Remember this is a graduate level class and your writing should reflect that**.
 Moreover, these postings should be in APA 7th Edition formatting unless otherwise noted.
-The following general idea will be used when assessing your *initial posts*, but this is not a rubric.
+The following general idea will be used when assessing your *postings* and *responses* (where applicable), but please note that this is not a rubric.

 <center>
 <table class=" lightable-paper" style="font-family: &quot;Arial Narrow&quot;, arial, helvetica, sans-serif; width: auto !important; margin-left: auto; margin-right: auto;">